oppia/oppia-web-developer-docs/Calculating-statistics.md

 ### Add services functions

-The pattern we use is to hide creating models by adding functions in the services files.
-For stats, this file is `core/domain/stats_services.py`.
-For each event type (or scenario), create a function in `EventHandler`.
+The pattern we use is to hide creating models by adding functions in event_services.
+For each event type (or scenario), create a class whose name ends in `EventHandler`, and it should be a subclass of `BaseEventHandler`:
- * Function should be marked `@classmethod`.
+ * Create a function by the name `_handle_event` which should be marked `@classmethod`.
+This is the actual function which is called when you record an event.
- * Function name should be a verb form of the event type (i.e., `start_exploration`).
  * Should call `stats_models.YourModelName.create()`.
- * Add a line in `core/domain/stats_services_test.py`, `EventLogEntryTests test_create_events`.
+ * Add a line in core/domain/stats_services_test.py, EventLogEntryTests test_create_events.
  * If you feel this does not cover everything that needs to be tested, add a new test (and increase the count of tests in `core/tests/gae_suite.py`).

 ### Creating the data